Intermediate French I

 For students with three to four years of high school French or who have acquired a solid knowledge of elementary grammar.
 In this course, designed as an introduction to contemporary French civilization and culture, students will be able to reinforce their skills in grammar, composition and spoken proficiency, through the use of short texts, newspaper and magazine articles, as well as video.
 Students will meet in small groups, with the French tutor for one extra hour per week.

-French Through Film
+French Through Translation

 Professor: